AkhilVaryathbiju/QuickSpot/README.md

-# quickspot
+# Quickspot

-A simple app with an idea of finding parking spots and booking slots for parking
+A simple app with an idea of finding parking spots and booking slots for parking.It uses provider for statemanagent

+## Features
+- Search real time locations
+- View parking spaces
+- see/book slots for parking
+- current location

+## App features
+- Geolocator
+- Flutter maps
+- Provider for state Management

 ## Getting Started